 Computer monitors are starting to support high dynamic range (HDR), which means they can handle more detail in the brightest and darkest parts of an image, along with a wide color gamut.
+We’ve reviewed hundreds of computer monitors in our time, so we know what to look for in this new crop of HDR options.
 HDR has proven a revolution among HDTVs, and every high-end television now supports it.
 While it still has issues with Windows, it’s definitely a feature people are looking for in high-end monitors today.

 It’s rare to find a monitor that ticks all of the boxes for almost any user, let alone one that does all that and has an affordable price tag.
 In BenQ’s EX3501R though, we may have found such a unicorn.
 At 35-inches of beautifully curved VA paneling with an ultrawide resolution of 3,440 x 1,440, it is stunning to look at.
 It also supports a 100Hz refresh rate, 4ms response time, support for 100 percent of the sRGB color gamut, and most importantly for this buying guide, an HDR mode.